Azure/kubeflow-labs/4-helm/README.md

 You can also create your own Chart by using the scafolding command `helm create mychart`

-This will create a folder with all the files necessary to create your own package :
+This will create a folder which includes all the files necessary to create your own package :

 ```bash
 ├── Chart.yaml